 - Excellent drafting, conceptual and analytical skills.

 - Fluency in verbal and written English and French.
-German is an asset.
+Spanish or Arabic is an asset.

 - Experience in, or understanding of, gender and diversity-inclusive programming.

 To apply please follow this link GICHD Job Application Portal and register your candidacy through the online platform.
 Your application must be presented in English and include a CV of maximum 5 pages, a letter of motivation and any other additional material you wish to present in support of your candidacy.